Boston E-1 and E-2 Visa Lawyer for Treaty Traders and Investors

 What is the E Visa?

-The E visa category was designed to give effect to trade and investment treaties between the U.S. and foreign nations providing reciprocal benefits to the nationals the nations signing the treaties; in this way, facilitating commercial interaction between the U.S. and treaty of countries.
+The E visa category was created to implement trade and investment treaties between the United States and foreign countries, providing reciprocal benefits to the nationals of those countries and promoting commercial interaction and trade.

-It allows investors making a substantial investment in the U.S. (see below definition of “substantial” for investment purposes); or business owners, managers, and employees of an enterprise conducting trade between the U.S. and a treaty nation, who need to remain in the U.S. for extended periods of time to supervise work performed in the U.S., to be able to live and work lawfully.
+E visas allow investors who make a substantial investment in the U.S. (definition of “substantial” below) to live and work in the country.
+It also applies to business owners, managers, and employees of enterprises engaged in trade between the U.S. and a treaty country who need to stay in the U.S. for extended periods to supervise operations.

-There is a premium processing option for E visa petitions filed in the US, which for an additional filing fee, the U.S. Immigration Service will commit to process the application within 15 business days from receipt of the application.
-This does not mean that there will necessarily be a final decision in 15 days, but that there will be a response by this time.
-This response may be a visa approval, a denial or it may also include a request for additional documentation.
-Applying for a E visa can be challenging – discuss your needs with an experienced E visa lawyer today for guidance.
+E visa petitions filed in the U.S. are eligible for premium processing service.
+This service provides that for an additional fee, USCIS commits itself to processing the application within 15 business days from its receipt date.
+This does not mean that there will necessarily be a final decision in 15 days, but it does mean that there will be a response by this time.
+This response may be a visa approval, a denial or even a request for additional evidence.
+Applying for an E visa can be very challenging and complex, so utilizing the services of an E visa attorney is highly recommended.
+Discuss your needs with an experienced E visa lawyer to see if this is the right option for you.
+Call 617-523-6320 (ext.
+0) today to make an appointment or complete our appointment request form.

 Who is Eligible for E-1 Visas and E-2 Visas in the US?